Early Life and Education of Britney Spears: A Complete Timeline

 In June 2002, Britney Spears opened her first restaurant, Nyla, in New York City.
 However, she terminated her involvement in November due to mismanagement.

-In July 2002, Britney Spears announced that she would take a six-month break from her career; however, she went back into the studio in November to record her new album.
+In July 2002, Britney Spears announced she would take a six-month break from her career.
+However, she returned to the studio in November to record her new album.

-2003: Spears Comments on President Bush and Iraq War
+2003: Comments on President Bush and Iraq War

-In 2003, during an interview with Tucker Carlson, Britney Spears commented on President George W. Bush and the Iraq War, stating that "we should just trust our president in every decision that he makes", which was later included in Michael Moore's documentary.
+In a 2003 interview with Tucker Carlson, Britney Spears commented on President George W. Bush and the Iraq War, expressing trust in the president's decisions, which was later included in Michael Moore's documentary.

-In January 2004, Britney Spears married Jason Allen Alexander in Las Vegas, Nevada.
-The marriage was annulled 55 hours later, stating that Spears "lacked understanding of her actions".
+In January 2004, Britney Spears married her childhood friend Jason Allen Alexander in Las Vegas, Nevada.
+The marriage was annulled 55 hours later due to Spears's "lack of understanding of her actions."

 July 2004: Engagement to Kevin Federline